-Fulp previously served as President & CEO of The Partnership, Inc., the national professional services firm that assists organizations in attracting, developing, and retaining multicultural executives and professionals to enhance the competitiveness of regions.
+Fulp previously served as President & CEO of The Partnership, Inc. This national professional services firm assists organizations in attracting, developing, and retaining multicultural executives and professionals to enhance the competitiveness of regions.
 During its three decades, The Partnership has collaborated with more than 6,000 multiculturals in its unique leadership development programming.

 Given her leadership in business and public service, President Barack Obama appointed Fulp as a Representative of the United States of America to the Sixty-fifth Session of the United Nations General Assembly.

-Fulp serves on the Board of Advisors for Eastern Bank as well as their Foundation.
+Fulp serves on the Board of Advisors for Eastern Bank and their Foundation.
 She is the Vice-Chair of the Board of Directors for the American Student Assistance Corporation.
-Her civic involvement includes serving as a Vice Chair for Beth Israel Deaconess Medical Center, serving on the Board of Advisors for the John F. Kennedy Presidential Library Foundation and the Board of Governors for the Boston College Chief Executives Club.
+Her civic involvement includes serving as a Vice Chair for Beth Israel Deaconess Medical Center, serving on the Board of Advisors for the John F. Kennedy Presidential Library Foundation, and the Board of Governors for the Boston College Chief Executives Club.
 She is also a founding Board Member of the Massachusetts Conference for Women, the largest professional women’s conference in the country that attracts more than 17,000 attendees annually.